DuaNguyen/watershed/README.md

 Installation
 --------------
-This program requires PlatformIO Core, which is can be found at http://docs.platformio.org/en/latest/installation.html.To run unit test/ program, you'll need to plug STM32 Nucleo-32 development board in your computer
+This program requires PlatformIO Core, which is can be found at http://docs.platformio.org/en/latest/installation.html To run unit test/ program, you'll need to plug STM32 Nucleo-32 development board in your computer

 Usage
 --------------